Asset Display Components

 Component Architecture

 The asset display system consists of four interconnected components that work together to present blockchain assets effectively.
 AssetDisplay serves as the primary component that determines which specialized display to use based on asset type.
 AssetsGrid provides the layout container for multiple assets with loading and empty states.
-TokenAccordionContent integrates with the data layer to fetch and display assets on demand.
+TokenAccordionContent integrates with the data layer to fetch and display assets on demand and coordinate pagination.
 NativeBalance shows blockchain native currencies using real-time balance data from wagmi.

 - AssetDisplay.tsx